ZTiKnl/sara/README.md

 - fswebcam (i installed it, didnt touch a single config file) `apt-get install fswebcam`
 Other:
-- Google Cloud API key
+- Google Cloud API key (one key to rule them all!)
-  This is free for a certain amount of requests, see [Sonus/Google Cloud Speech API](https://github.com/ZTiKnl/sara#sonusgoogle-cloud-speech-api) for more details
+  This is free for a certain amount of requests, see [Sonus/Google Cloud Speech//Vision API](https://github.com/ZTiKnl/sara#sonusgoogle-cloud-speech-api) for more details
-  *The same key is used for speech recognition as well as generating voices*
+  *The same key is used for speech recognition, generating voices and face/object detection*
+    *face recognition will be calculated in-app, so it will not make requests to the Google Cloud Vision API*

 ### NPM modules:
 ```